Industry information at your fingertips

 In the police report, when Natalie (Marisa Tomei) was first questioned about the incident, she claimed that she saw Richard (William Mapother) shoot Frank (Nick Stahl).
 On further questioning during the bail hearing, however, she admits that she did not witness the actual discharge of the firearm, only heard it.
 On the other hand, Richard claims that there was a struggle and the gun went off accidentally.
-With no eyewitness to the shooting, it would be difficult disprove Richard's account.
-Charging him with first- or even second-degree murder would risk the chance that the jury might find Richard innocent, and he would do no time at all.
+With no eyewitness to the shooting, it would be difficult to disprove Richard's account.
+Charging him with first- or even second-degree murder would risk the chance that the jury might find Richard to be not guilty, and he would serve no time at all.
 By charging him with manslaughter, to which Richard admits, he would certainly be found guilty and sentenced to anywhere from 5-15 years in prison.

 When Natalie tries to apologize to Ruth (Sissy Spacek), Ruth backhands her across the face.
 Most viewers agree that Ruth slapped her because, as far as Ruth was concerned, Frank was dead because of his association with Natalie.